MicrosoftDocs/learn/learn-pr/azure/secure-data-at-rest/includes/5-azure-key-vault.md

 The credentials for the systems that your organization is moving to Azure need to be secured.
 You need to understand how Azure can help you protect these credentials.
-By the end of this unit, you'll:

-- Understand what Azure Key Vault is.
-- Understand why you would use Azure Key Vault.
-- Understand how you would use Azure Key Vault.
+Here, you'll learn about Azure Key Vault, and how you can use it to secure information such as credentials and secrets.

 ## Separate your code and credentials with Azure Key Vault